Shahi snan in Haridwar: Lakhs ignore Covid concerns to take holy dip | Law-Order

 The sadhus from the akhadas took the dip along with their revered deities, carried in ornate palanquins, at Har ki Pairi, which was reserved exclusively for them.
 Lakhs of ordinary devotees bathed at the other ghats of the river in Haridwar and Rishikesh.

-Seers and Naga sanyasis of the Niranjani Akhada led by Acharya Kailashanand Giri were the first to bathe in the river along with Anand Akhada seers.
+Seers and Naga sanyasis of the Niranjani Akhada led by Acharya Kailashanand Giri were the first to bathe along with Anand Akhada seers.
 They were followed by the Joona Akhada, which has the highest number of sadhus led by Swami Avadheshanand.

 The Mahanirvani Akhada seers came next, as the batches followed one another according to their allotted time slots.

-All akhadas had to complete the snan at Har ki Pairi before sunset so time management is very important, IG Gunjyal said while snan was still underway.
+All akhadas had to complete the snan at Har ki Pairi before sunset so time management is very important, Mela Inspector General Sanjay Gunjyal said while the snan was still underway.

-The shahi snans and the Kumbh mela in general have triggered concerns over their role in possibly adding to rising coronavirus cases in the country.
+The shahi snans have triggered concerns over their role in possibly adding to rising coronavirus cases in the country.

 Uttarakhand recorded its highest single-day spike in Covid cases this year on Wednesday with 1,953 people testing positive.